Steve Lombardi: Various gimmicks (1993–1994)

 Two weeks later, on August 31, Lombardi finally received a new gimmick – that of a baseball player seemingly modeled after The Furies from the movie The Warriors.
 At a WWF Superstars taping in Grand Rapids, MI he debuted with the new persona and defeated Reno Riggins, then did the same the following day at a Wrestling Challenge event.
 A month later, as "MVP", he made his first appearance on Monday Night Raw and participated in the 20-man battle royal to determine the champion for the vacated Intercontinental title.
 MVP was eliminated by Owen Hart.
-The following day at WWF Superstars he defeated Duane Gill, but at this point the WWF decided to shelf the gimmick and he was reassigned to temporarily play the role of Doink the Clown that had been vacated by Matt Borne.
+The following day at WWF Superstars he defeated Duane Gill, but at this point the WWF decided to shelve the gimmick and he was reassigned to temporarily play the role of Doink the Clown that had been vacated by Matt Borne.

 Wrestling as Doink, he was winless against Bret Hart, 1-2-3 Kid, and Bam-Bam Bigelow.
 Still in the clown gimmick, Lombardi made his first appearance in the United States Wrestling Association on October 26 in Louisville, KY.
 Teaming with Brian Christopher, the two defeated Jeff Jarrett and Tony Falk.
 He continued to play Doink until Ray Apollo assumed the gimmick.
 Following the 1993 Survivor Series, Lombardi wrestled under his fourth gimmick of the year.
 Unofficially restarting his partnership with Barry Horowitz, the duo competed as The Red and Black Knights (the Knights having been a Survivor Series team under Shawn Michaels, previously portrayed by Jeff Gaylord, Greg Valentine, and Horowitz).
 The Knights participated in several house show matches against The Smoking Gunns.
 A fifth gimmick was also used at points, as Lombardi portrayed Kim Chee (Kamala's handler) during his 1986–87 and 1992 stints with the WWF and briefly in 1993 as a singles wrestler after Kamala left him for the newly ordained Reverend Slick.